Legacy Project Updates

 Finding A Voice -The Homelessness Project

 The Finding A Voice (FAV) project meets weekly at the Siena/Francis House.
-The creative workshop is held every Thursday from 3:00-4:30 pm, welcoming health professions and other students from the metro area.
+The Creative Workshop is held every Thursday from 3:00-4:30 pm, welcoming health professions and other students from the metro area.
 The Artists in Recovery (AIR) sessions are held Saturday evenings from 7:30-10 pm and are open to the public.
-Put on your ‘artistic’ hat or your ‘recovery’ one and check it out!
 All are welcome with dignity and respect.
-To learn more about the Finding A Voice program and to purchase a t-shirt to help support theprogram, please see the website http://www.findingavoiceproject.org.
+To learn more about the Finding A Voice program and to purchase a t-shirt to help support the program, please see the Finding a Voice website.
 Students interested in taking a leadership role, should contact Ruti Margalit or Laura Vinson.

 Decreasing the Donor Deficit (DDD) – Cancer Awareness and Bone Marrow Donor Recruitment